Rage for Order: Overview

 Rage for Order was the first album cover of Queensrÿche to prominently feature the band's Tri-Ryche logo, as nearly all later album covers would, each time with subtle changes made to the logo.
 Although not credited, the front cover was designed by the late English-born metal and rock journalist Garry Sharpe-Young, who later also founded MusicMight.
 It had originally been proposed for a 12" picture disc, which never materialized, but was used by EMI-America without permission for the album cover.
 A few thousand initial copies bear a bluish-silver banner that was later changed to black, in order to make the artist and title easier to read.
 The original cassette edition also had all the gold accents on the cover changed to white.
 CDs bearing the blue ring cover are even more rare.
 Only a few hundred copies were printed before the ring was switched to black.

 Despite the band's emphasis on keyboards and digital technology tricks such as the "reverse echo", Rage for Order was recorded and mixed in analog.
 On a short television documentary which aired in 1986, Scott Rockenfield stated that the drums were recorded in a stone warehouse using Le Mobile recording studios.
 Michael Wilton said that to get a guitar sound that they were happy with they "used two old Marshall's that were on the verge of exploding" by using a Variac causing the transformers to work harder.

 Music

-Musically, Rage for Order has been described as a progressive metal and glam metal album.
+Musically, Rage for Order has been described as a heavy metal, progressive metal and glam metal album.